zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 </details>

-The generated config contains most configuration available for this pipeline.
+The generated config contains most of the available configuration options for this pipeline.
 Let's walk through it section by section:

 ### `enable_XXX` parameters